Interesting ways to share information during Investment club meetings

 Paul Madison

-Subject: Re: [club_cafe] Interesting ways to share information during Investment club meetings
+From: Paul Madison To: club cafe Sent: November 13, 2014 at 3:40 PM Subject: [club_cafe] Interesting ways to share information during Investment club meetings

 I'll let Laurie and others talk about how to or not to expense technology for investment clubs (I do agree with her that there really is probably no benefit of running the cost through the club).
 I thought I would take a stab at the interesting technology that can be used to help facilitate today's modern investment club.
 There are some very good free and or very cheap options available to us.